pyrocko/qseek/docs/components/ray_tracer.md

 # Ray Tracers

 The calculation of seismic travel times is a cornerstone for the migration and stacking approach.
-Lassie supports different ray tracers for travel time calculation, which can be adapted for different geological settings.
+Qseek supports different ray tracers for travel time calculation, which can be adapted for different geological settings.

 ## Constant Velocity